jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 Don't try to memorize scale shapes.
 Focus on the *intervals between the notes* instead.
-How they sound, what they mean.
+How they sound, where to find them, what they mean.
 The fingers will learn the shapes on their own, automatically linked to the sounds and feelings of the intervals.